 I used every opportunity to stock up on pastel baby blue canvas shoes, bermudas and sweater here at Seoul at fantasic prices.

-While shopping, I chanced upon a rather peaceful demostrations by a significantly large group of aunties and their family members.
+While shopping, I chanced upon a rather peaceful demonstration by a significantly large group of aunties and their family members.
 I supposed only aunties have the time to hold a rally on a Thursday morning.
-I am not sure about the content but they sure are enthuastic about it!
+I am not sure about the content but they sure are enthusiastic about it!

 I managed to clear shopping at around 11am plus.
 Quickly head back to Raymond’s place to put all my purchases before rushing off to dedicate the rest of the afternoon at Samcheongdong.